Unsettled by NYC shooting, companies wonder if their offices are safe

 “It’s harder than many realize to find and retain trained personnel,” Evanoff said.
 “That makes it even more essential that guards are equipped with technology that can extend their reach.”

-Security at 345 Park Avenue, the site of the shooting, included an off-duty New York Police Department officer working as a guard.
+Security at 345 Park Avenue, the site of the shooting, included a New York Police Department officer working a uniformed security assignment.
 He was among those killed.

 Rudin, the leasing company that manages the building, did not respond to a query about when the building will reopen or whether new security measures will be implemented.
 No matter what, though, every workplace has vulnerabilities.